 Recording CPD in Stedfast

 One of the modules we have been developing on Stedfast is the ability for staff and leaders to manage the CPD process more robustly.
 Too often, organisations will update CPD records before an inspection and miss events that have taken place.
-However for CPD to be effective it needs to be planned, managed and monitored.
-We thought it might be helpful to put a few ideas together to consider for your CPD activities.
+However, for CPD to be effective, it must be planned, managed and monitored.
+We thought putting a few ideas together to consider for your CPD activities might be helpful.

-- There needs to be a focus on how CPD can have a positive impact on learners.
+There needs to be a focus on how CPD can positively impact learners.
 Consider the CPD that staff are undertaking – why is it being done?
-Is it just for the benefit of the member of staff or will it have a positive effect on teaching, learning and assessment and the delivery of knowledge and skills.
+Is it just for the staff member's benefit, or will it positively affect teaching, learning and assessment and the delivery of knowledge and skills?

-- Staff need to consider how their CPD is having a positive impact on them.
+Staff need to consider how their CPD is positively impacting them.
 There needs to be ongoing reflection and analysis.
-The CPD plan needs to be constructive and be developed over a period of time with obvious continual development.
+The CPD plan needs to be constructive and developed over a period of time with obvious continual development.

-- Staff really need to embrace technology too – there are a vast amount of webinars and eLearning available that there will be something to cover every need.
+Staff really need to embrace technology too – there are a vast amount of webinars and eLearning available that there will be something to cover every need.
 Just consider the amount of information freely available on YouTube.
-Technology can also be used in all aspects of the teaching, learning and assessment to drive improvement and learning opportunities.
+Technology can also be used in all teaching, learning and assessment aspects to drive improvement and learning opportunities.